seanmckenzie428/codeforge-cli/README.md

 codeforge
 ```

 The program will prompt you for options and parameters to execute its functionality.
+The output files will be saved wherever you called `codeforge` from.

 ---